doublemix/combine-objects/README.md

 ### What's mergable?

-In general, plain javascript objects, like those created with a literal.
+In general, plain JavaScript objects, like those created with an object literal are considered for merging.
 Function, arrays, objects created with `new` are generally not mergable.
-Also, most booleans, strings, numbers, Symbols, `undefined`, and `null` should not be mergable.
+Also,  booleans, strings, numbers, Symbols, `undefined`, and `null` are not mergable.
 The term scalar is used to refer to unmergable values.

 ### Specific usages